KMTS BASKETBALL: DEMONS DISPATCH TIGERS AFTER DRUBBING IN FRUITA

 Following a time out, Summit rallied to within three points, 19-16, but another 8-0 run, featuring 3-pointers by Holden Kleager and Garcia pushed the lead to eleven.
 AJ Crowley capped an incredible 6-for-6 three-point performance in the first half by the Demons for a 33-20 lead at intermission.
 In addition to making all five treys they tried, the boys shot 9-of-11 in outscoring Summit 24-13 in the quarter.

-Aaron Smith joined the fun with 7 third-quarter points, including the seventh straight splash from beyond the arc as the Demon lead topped 20 points with at the 4:30 mark.
-Smith dropped in two technical free throws for a 51-28 lead going into the final period.
+Aaron Smith joined the fun with 7 third-quarter points, including the seventh straight splash from beyond the arc as the Demon lead topped 20 points at the 4:30 mark.
+Smith made two technical free throws for a 51-28 lead going into the final period.

-Kevin Ayon dropped in the Demons’ eighth 3-pointer in ten tries for the game in the fourth quarter.
-Overall Glenwood made 24-of-45 shots from the floor, and for good measure, went 14-of-17 from the line effectively wiping the “Game that shall not be named,” from memory.
+In the fourth quarter, Kevin Ayon dropped in the Demons’ eighth 3-pointer in ten tries for the game.
+Overall Glenwood made 24-of-45 shots from the floor, and for good measure, went 14-of-17 from the line, effectively wiping the “Game that shall not be named,” from memory.

 Besides Garcia, Crowley (with 12) and Kleager (10) also reached double-figure scoring, with Smith adding 9 and 4 assists, Ayon 7, and Luke Gair 6.